 The Centre for Science & Security Studies (CSSS) contributes knowledge and understanding to policy and scholarly debates at the intersection of science and security

-The Centre for Science and Security Studies (CSSS) is a multi-disciplinary research and teaching group that brings together scientific experts with specialists in politics, international relations and history.
-CSSS forms part of the School of Security Studies at King’s and draws on experts from the Department of War Studies and the Department of Defence Studies.
+The Centre for Science & Security Studies (CSSS) is a multi-disciplinary research and teaching group that brings together scientific experts with specialists in politics, international relations and history.
+CSSS forms part of the School of Security Studies at King’s College London and draws on experts from the Department of War Studies and the Department of Defence Studies.
 Members of the Centre conduct scholarly and policy-relevant research on weapons proliferation, non-proliferation, verification and disarmament, nuclear security, space security and mass effect terrorism including the CBRN (chemical, biological, radiological and nuclear) dimension.
 In addition to academic staff, CSSS hosts masters and postgraduate research students, as well as visiting fellows and associates drawn from the academic, government and business sectors.

 History of CSSS

-CSSS was created in 2003, with the support of a capacity building grant from the John D. and Catherine C. MacArthur Foundation, in an effort to bridge the gap between the natural and social sciences.
+CSSS was created in 2003, with the support of a capacity building grant from the MacArthur Foundation, in an effort to bridge the gap between the natural and social sciences.
 Recognising both the increasing political and technical complexity of international security issues.
 To this end staff in the Centre take a collaborative approach to research and teaching, integrating different disciplinary perspectives.
 Over the past 15 years the Centre has expanded from its initial strong nuclear focus to also encompass chemical weapons issues, biosecurity and emerging technologies.